wleonhardt/bjs-coupon-clipper-ff-ext/README.md

 web-ext build
 ```

-This will output a signed `.xpi` package in the `web-ext-artifacts/` folder.
+This will output a `.zip` package in the `web-ext-artifacts/` folder.

 ---